microsoft/thematic/packages/color/docs/report/color.api.md

 // Warning: (ae-missing-release-tag) "getScheme" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function getScheme(params: SchemeParams, nominalItemCount: number, sequentialItemCount: number, light: boolean, tuning?: TuningParameters): Scheme;
+export function getScheme(params: SchemeParams, nominalItemCount: number, sequentialItemCount: number, light: boolean, tuning?: Partial<TuningParameters>): Scheme;

 // Warning: (ae-missing-release-tag) "Hsl" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //